Diversiam90815/Chess-Windows/README.md

 ## Overview

-This is a chess game developed in C++ with the goal of creating a fully-featured chess application.
+This is a chess game developed in C++ and C# with the goal of creating a fully-featured chess application.
 The project is currently in development and aims to provide a seamless chess-playing experience with a modern user interface.

 - **Backend**: C++
 - **Frontend**: